Article · Feb 20, 2026

 How is Aider's repomap different from Cursor's or Claude Code's context selection?

-Cursor and Claude Code use different mechanisms for the same problem.
 Cursor relies more on vector embeddings for semantic search and lets the agent open files it predicts will be relevant, with the IDE feeding relevant snippets back to the model.
-Claude Code in agentic mode tends to read files explicitly via grep and glob commands, producing a more conversational discovery process visible to the user.
-Aider's PageRank approach is the most transparent of the three (you can dump the repomap and inspect it) and the most deterministic (the same repo and same chat produce the same ranking).
-The trade-off is that PageRank ranks files by topology, not by semantic similarity to the question; the other tools complement that with embedding-based reasoning.
+Claude Code in agentic mode reads files explicitly via grep and glob commands, producing a discovery process visible to the user.
+Aider's PageRank repomap is the most deterministic of the three: the same repo and same chat produce the same ranking, and you can dump the repomap to inspect exactly what the model saw.
+The trade-off is that PageRank ranks by topology, not semantic similarity, so the other tools can surface conceptually related code that Aider's graph would miss.

 How big a codebase can Aider's repomap handle?